Statistics on Underage Drinking

 According to the 2025 Monitoring the Future Panel Study, in 2024 college students (19 to 22 years of age) reported higher prevalence rates of alcohol consumption compared to their non-college young peers.
 Alcohol consumption among college students has continued to decline gradually over the past decade.
 In 2024, past-month consumption prevalence rates reached new historic low levels (52%).

-Overall, the prevalence of college drinking over the past 30 years, measured as annual, and past 30-day consumption rates continues to trend downward.
-Since 1991, annual consumption among college students declined 15% proportionally, monthly consumption has declined 27%
+Overall, the prevalence of college drinking over the past 30 years, measured as annual and past 30-day consumption rates, continues to trend downward.
+Since 1991, annual consumption among college students declined 15% proportionally; monthly consumption has declined 27%

 proportionately, and binge drinking declined 49%.